M.A. in Communication Course Descriptions

 These courses are acceptable as professional electives courses.
 Requires the approval of the program director.

 This course is an actual problem-solving effort for a real-world client who articulates the campaign problems and assists in the evaluation of the final work.
-Focus is on the development of an integrated marketing communication campaign that is presented in both plan book and in oral business presentation.
 This is a capstone course and should be taken within the last nine hours of the curriculum.